If you want to be successful in any business or project, including software development, risk management is of the utmost importance.

 Here at Trio, we specialize in providing experienced developers for your software development outsourcing and staff augmentation.
 Our developers all have several years of experience and can adapt to the potential risks that may arise.

-Technical risks are really anything to do with the code that has been written.
+Technical risks involve the code that has been written.
 You may encounter a variety of technical risks in the software engineering and development process.

 Some of the most common technical risks that you might encounter include issues with software performance, security vulnerabilities, and integration.